Pantoprazole: 7 things you should know

 - PPIs (including pantoprazole) have been associated with an increased risk of osteoporosis-related fractures of the hip, wrist, or spine.
 People on high-dose or long-term therapy are more at risk.

 - Has also been associated with other conditions such as lupus erythematosus, magnesium deficiency, and fundic gland polyps.

 - Prolonged treatment (greater than 24-36 months) may cause vitamin B12 deficiency.
 The risk is greater in women, people aged less than 30, and with higher dosages.

 - Administration of PPIs (such as pantoprazole), has been associated with acute interstitial nephritis, a severe inflammation of the kidneys.
 May occur on medication initiation or at any point of therapy.
-Symptoms include fever, rash and generalized aches and pains.
+Symptoms include fever, rash, and generalized aches and pains.
 Discontinue pantoprazole and seek medical advice.

 - Has been associated with a greater risk of Clostridium difficile-associated diarrhea.
 See your doctor if you develop diarrhea that does not improve.

-Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
-For a complete list of all side effects, click here.
+Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
+View complete list of side effects

 - Usually taken once daily.